baptiste-roullin/boilerplate-asciidoc-revealjs/readme.md

 1. Download the project.
 2. Run `npm install`.
-3. Install the suggested extensions, grabbed from the `.code-workspace` file.
+3. Install the suggested extensions in VS Code, grabbed from the `.code-workspace` file.
 4. Every time you save, the presentation is generated, thanks to the Run on Save extension and its settings in the `.code-workspace` file.
 5. To see the result, just open index.html.